 Telehealth and COVID-19

-It is important to protect yourself and your doctor during the COVID-19 public health emergency.
-Telehealth can help you get access to your healthcare provider without spreading or getting COVID-19.
+It is important to protect yourself and your health care provider during the COVID-19 public health emergency.
+Telehealth can help you get access to your provider without spreading or getting COVID-19.

 If you are having a medical emergency, call 911.